·

 After about two hours, I’ll head out for lunch at Maison Reine Mediterranean Rooftop Restaurant & Concept Store.

-• I’m planning to try the pasticcio pie with iced tea just to see how it tastes in Marrakech.
+It’s quiet, close to the center, and has a simple menu.
+I’m planning to try the pasticcio pie with iced tea just to see how it tastes in Marrakech.

 A couple of hours later, I’ll walk to Arsat Moulay Abdel Salam.
+Last time I tried to visit, it was closed because I arrived too late.

-Last time I tried to visit, it was closed and I arrived too late.
 This time I want to take my time and really explore it.
-It looks big, and that’s exactly the spirit of this trip:
+It looks big, and that’s exactly the spirit of this trip: relaxation, not fear of missing out.

 I’ll wander slowly, sit if I find a nice bench, maybe take a few photos and just let the place sink in.

-Evening: I’ll spend the night around Jemaa el‑Fnaa, have a light dinner there, and then head back to the riad before the noise becomes too much.
+Evening: I’ll spend the night around Jemaa el‑Fnaa, have a light dinner there, and then head back to the Riad before the noise becomes too much.

 Lush garden pathway with colorful hand-painted tree trunks and tropical ferns at Anima Garden Marrakech

-Around 2 PM:
+Around 2 PM: Back to the Medina

 Vibrant blue wall and golden windows of Jardin Majorelle in Marrakech, Morocco — a must-see attraction where tickets must be booked in advance.